electric-sql/examples/web/README.md

 }
 ```

-To try out the example, you can run the application from ElectricSQL hosted service, or launch the infrastructure yourself.

-To launch the infrastructure locally, you will need Makefile and Docker.
+To try out the example, you can run the application from ElectricSQL hosted service, or use a local development cluster.
+To launch the cluster you will need Makefile and Docker:

-Clone the Electric repository and launch the development cluster:
 ```bash
  git clone https://github.com/electric-sql/electric
  cd electric